dapr/community/COMMUNITY-MANAGER.md

 * Review and publish Dapr blog posts submitted by the community.
 * Plan, manage and host Dapr community calls.
 * Can propose and submit changes to the Dapr website for STC approval.
-* Manage analytics tools including Google Analytics, CommonRoom.io and Scarf.
+* Manage analytics tools including Google Analytics, CommonRoom.io and Scarf.sh.

 ### Duties that require STC approval

 * Update the Dapr website
 * Add new analytics tools

-## Process to become an Community Managers
+## Process to become a Community Manager

-1. Self-nominate via a [new issue in the community repository](https://github.com/dapr/community/issues/new) stating why you want to be an Community Manager.
-Recommended to have approvals from at least 2 maintainers or approvers in the nomination.
+Self-nominate via a [new issue in the community repository](https://github.com/dapr/community/issues/new) stating why you want to be an Community Manager, or alternatively contact an STC member.
+A community manager needs approval from 3 or more STC members.

-2. Add a link to the above issue in the next STC meeting agenda, asking it to be voted on.
-The agenda for STC meetings can be found in [issues in the Community repository](https://github.com/dapr/community/issues).
-Alternatively, candidate can request one STC member to seek approval via e-mail instead of waiting for the next STC meeting and have this recorded in the issue.

-3. Community Managers are approved with an STC voting simple majority.

 ## Limits and Expiration